 Resentments will come in two major forms: past resentments and present resentments.

 Past resentments are sometimes staying put and quiet as long as everything is steady.
-But once anxiety is up and things are steady no longer, these old resentments may surface again and the older they are, they may be harder to resolve.
-New resentments may arise stemming from the newly created circumstances, oftentimes when older generation employees feel threatened by newer generation and feel that their knowledge and experienced are not valued or may not be valued in the newly created circumstances.
+But once anxiety is up, and things are steady no longer, these old resentments may surface again.
+The older they are, they may be harder to resolve.
+New resentments may arise stemming from the newly created circumstances.
+Oftentimes, when older generation employees feel threatened by newer generation, and feel that their knowledge and experienced are not valued or may not be valued in the newly created circumstances.

 The threat of change and the anxiety it causes are more than understandable.
 Change is promising to some, vital to the organization, dangerous to others.
-Because of that, change requires proactive conflict management practices, in order to prevent escalation of conflict through change.
+Because of that, change requires proactive conflict management practices.
+This is done in order to prevent escalation of conflict through change.